saltedge/saltedge-ios/README.md

 ### Usage

 * Import the class and delegate files into your view controller
-* Add a `SEWebView` instance to your view controllers' view, also set a `stageDelegate` for the web view
+* Add a `SEWebView` instance to your view controllers' view, also set a `stateDelegate` for the web view
 * Implement the `SEWebViewDelegate` methods in delegates' class
 * Load the connect page in the web view

 **NOTE:** Do not use the `delegate` property on `SEWebView`, since an `SEWebView` acts like a proxy object.
-If your class does need to respond to the `UIWebView` delegate methods, just implement them and the `SEWebView` instance will forward those messages to its `stageDelegate`.
+If your class does need to respond to the `UIWebView` delegate methods, just implement them and the `SEWebView` instance will forward those messages to its `stateDelegate`.

 ### Example